 Fish vendor hacked to death in Nolambur

-Jagan was at his fish stall, chatting with his friends when a gang barged into his shop around 9 pm.
+City Police have detained one person in Red Hills in connection with the murder.

-CHENNAI: A fish vendor was hacked to death by a four-member gang near Reddypalayam in Nolambur on Tuesday night.
+CHENNAI: Jagan (48), the fish vendor who was hacked to death by a five-member gang near Reddypalayam in Nolambur on Tuesday night was suspected to be murdered in retaliation to a councillor's murder in Tiruvaur, police said.

-The deceased was identified as Jagan.
-He is in his early 30’s, police said.
-Preliminary investigations revealed that Jagan was at his fish stall, chatting with his friends when a gang barged into his shop around 9 pm.
+City Police have detained one person in Red Hills in connection with the murder.

 Onlookers too ran for cover seeing the armed gang running amok on the streets.
 The gang left Jagan in a pool of blood and fled the scene after which the passerby informed the authorities and moved him to a hospital, where Jagan was declared as brought dead.